 Grated Hard Italian Style Cheese(ContainsMilk, Egg)

-Heat a drizzle of olive oil in a frying pan on medium-high heat and add the courgette and onion.
-Fry until starting to soften, 5-6 mins.
-Stir in the garlic and cook for 1 minute more, then remove the veg to a bowl and set aside.
-Add a little more oil to the now empty pan and pop back on medium-high heat.
-Add the sausage meat and fry until browned, 5-6 mins.
+Heat a drizzle of olive oil in a frying pan on medium-high heat.
+Once hot, add the onion and sausage meat and fry until browned, 5-6 mins.
 Break it up with a spoon as it cooks.
 Stir in the garlic and cook for 1 minute.

-When the sausage meat has browned, return the vegetables to the pan.
-Add the chopped tomatoes and chicken stock powder along with a pinch of sugar (if you have some).
+Add the chopped tomatoes and chicken stock powder to the pan along with a pinch of sugar (if you have some).
 Season with salt and pepper.
 Stir together, bring to the boil then reduce the heat and simmer until thickened, 10-12 mins.

 When the pasta is cooked, drain it in a colander.
 Add the drained pasta to the pan with the sauce and toss or stir together.

 If you like a bit of heat, add a pinch of chilli flakes to the pasta before serving.
 Careful - the chilli flakes are hot!
 Sprinkle over the hard Italian style cheese.
 Enjoy!